oroinc/OroCRMDotmailerBundle/README.md

 - "Disconnect": disconnect the Marketing List from the Address Book
 - "Synchronize": manually start the synchronization between the Marketing List and the Address Book.

+## Managing Dotmailer Data fields and mappings

+### Data fields
+If at least one dotmailer integration is created, a new Dotmailer menu group is availabe under Marketing.
+Under Marketing->Dotmailer->Data Fields you can view, remove or create new dotmailer datafields.
+By default, data fields are synchronized with dotmailer once a day.
+This interval can be changed under System->Configuration->Integrations->Dotmailer Settings
+Synchronization can be also trigged manually with "Synchronize" button from data fields grid.
+Existing data fields cannot be updated because API does not allow it.
+### Data fields mapping
+In order to export/import specific data fields from/to dotmailer, you can build mapping between Oro entities fields and dotmailer datafields.
+When new integration is created, default mappings for common data fields (FIRSTNAME, LASTNAME and FULLNAME) are added automatically for crm entities (Contact, Lead etc.)
+Existing mapping can be updated and new mappings can be added using mapping form and mapping configuration widget.
+You can map several entity fields to one dotmailer string data field.
+In this case entity's fields values will be concated with a blank, e.g. "Firstname Lastname".
+"Two Way Sync" checkbox should be checked if you want to update application entities with data from dotmailer.

 ## Dotmailer Campaign Creation